mtumilowicz/kubernetes-workshop/README.md

             * Pod won’t be restarted
             * isn’t deleted when it completes - logs could be examined
         * should have liveness probes
-            * we can ignore readiness
-                * no Service that they can be added/removed based on readiness
+            * readiness can be ignored - they do not serve incoming traffic
     * vs Deployment
         * Job - tasks that are expected to complete (don’t need to run continuously)
         * Deployment - continuous application
             * doesn’t have the notation of a Pod "completing"
-    * replacement for `kubectl exec` on an existing Pod
+    * replacement for task executed with `kubectl exec` on an existing Pod
+        * example: inspecting a Log File Inside a Pod
-        * `kubectl exec` task is sharing the resources with the Pod
+        * `kubectl exec` affects performance of the Pod
-            * affecting the performance
-            * Pod may not have enough resources to handle both
+            * Pod may not have enough resources handle his responsibilities and `exec` task
-        * moving tasks to a Job => their own Pod with their own resource allocation
+                * solution: moving tasks to a Job
     * Job is Completed (by terminating with an exit status of success) => work is done
     * CronJob is a Job controller, which creates Jobs on a set interval
         * you can do anything in a CronJob that you can do in a Job